cvoter/website-research-group/content/project/2015_LIDParcel/index.md

 ---
 # EDIT THIS info, plus markdown section below the front matter
 # Name the project
-title: "Fine-Scale Residential Hydrology Across Climates"
+title: "Managing Residential Hydrology Across Climates"
 # Add a one-sentence summary/overview of this project
-summary: "Systematic exploration of how low-impact stormwater management practices interact with one another and with climate, with insights for optimizing management"
+summary: "How do low-impact stormwater management practices interact with one another and with climate?"
 # VERY IMPORTANT: list contributors exactly as their names appear in the person's Author page (e.g., Carolyn B. Voter, Rachel Zobel)
 authors:
 - Carolyn B. Voter